Reionization and Galaxy Formation in Warm Dark Matter Cosmologies: Reionization in different DM cosmologies

 \subsection{Reionization histories and sources in different DM models}

-As discussed in Secs. \ref{sec_reio} and \ref{joint_cons}, given the source galaxy population, the reionization history (or the global $z$-evolution of $Q_{II}$) is fixed once the $z$-evolution of $f_{esc}$ is determined.
-We start by noting that CDM allows galaxy formation on the smallest scales, with low mass galaxies being progressively suppressed as $\mx$ decreases.
-It naturally follows that low-mass galaxies in the CDM model will be the most affected by UVB feedback, drawing out the process of reionization with this effect decreasing with the WDM particle mass.
-This is the behaviour shown in Fig. \ref{fig_qii}: reionization starts earliest in the CDM model and is 50\% complete by $z \simeq 13$, initially driven by low mass halos \citep[see also][]{bromm-yoshida2011}.
-Suppression of star formation in the numerous sources with $M_h \lsim 10^9\Msun$ leads to a ``stalling'' of the reionization process with only a 10\% change in $Q_{II}$ over the 200 Myrs till $z \simeq 9$.
-Thereafter reionization extends for about 650 Myrs driven by more massive galaxies, with the entire volume being reionized by $z \simeq 5$.
+As discussed in Sec. \ref{sec_reio}, given the source galaxy population derived from the semi-analytic model, the reionization history, expressed through the global $z$-evolution of $Q_{II}$, is fixed once $f_{esc}(z)$ is determined.
+Given that CDM allows halo collapse on the smallest scales, it is the most affected by UVB feedback; the effect of UVB feedback naturally decreases with a decrease in the WDM particle mass.
+As shown in Fig. \ref{fig_qii}, reionization starts with the formation of the first galaxies as early as $z \simeq 18$ in CDM, corresponding to about 200 Myr after the Big Bang and is 50\% complete by $z \simeq 9$, initially driven by low mass $M_h \lsim M_{min}$ halos \citep[see also][]{bromm-yoshida2011}.
+Progressive UVB suppression of such halos with decreasing $z$ then results in $M_h \gsim M_{min}$ halos providing most of the \HI ionizing photons and reionization is 90\% complete by volume at $z \simeq 6$.